Kinematical Cusp and Resonance Interpretations of the $X(2900)$

 We next turn attention to dependence on the assumed strength of the final state interactions.
-We refit the four-channel model with the weak FSI case as a test of this dependence, obtaining the results shown in Fig. \ref{fig:fit4}.
-With $\chi^2$/dof = 1.4, it is evident that the weak FSI case describes the data quite well, although it has a slightly poorer fit through the enhancement peak and the high mass region.
-Because the weak case generates little final state interactions, we conclude that triangle cusps are capable of describing the $\bar{D}K$ mass distribution.
+First we test dependence on the coupling $C_1=C_4$ in the two-channel case.
+As expected, we find that this controls the width of the peak that is generated near 2900 MeV, with $C_1$ near 10 GeV$^{-2}$ creating peaks of approximately the correct shape.
+We also refit the four-channel model in the weak FSI case, obtaining the results shown in Fig. \ref{fig:fit4}.
+With $\chi^2$/dof = 1.35, it is evident that the weak FSI case describes the data quite well, although it has a slightly poorer fit through the enhancement peak and the high mass region.
+Because the weak case generates little final state interactions, we conclude that kinematical cusps are capable of describing the $\bar{D}K$ mass distribution.

-Alternatively, the interactions in the strong FSI case are sufficiently strong to generate resonances, which occur at 2849 - $i$ 23 MeV and 3173 - $i$ 236 MeV.
+Alternatively, the interactions in the strong FSI case are sufficiently strong to generate resonances, which occur at 2878 - $i$20 MeV and 3260 - $i$195 MeV.
 These have structure dominated by $\bar{D}^*K^* - \bar D_1K$ and $\bar D_1K^*$ respectively.
 Since the strong FSI case has a better fit quality, these observations may be regarded as marginal evidence in favour of exotic (i.e., resonance-forming) dynamics in the $\bar{D}K$ system.
 Thus a more detailed fit to the full LHCb data set should help clarify the issue and would be interesting to pursue.